Xinjiang Encompass 21 Days

 -Astana Ancient Tombs: It was a public cemetery 1000 years ago for the citizens of Gaochang Kingdom.
 You will see dried corpses and tomb paintings.

 -Karez Irrigation System: This underground tunnels provide enough water offering to the farmers and their field to support local civilization in the dry and hot oasis.

--Ancient City of Jiaohe: Build on a 30 meter terrace, Jiaohe is a ruin to prove local splendid history.
+-Ancient City of Jiaohe: Built on a 30 meter terrace, Jiaohe is a ruin to prove local splendid history.

--Ancient City of Gaochang: It was build in the first century BC.
+-Ancient City of Gaochang: It was built in the first century BC.
 Gaochang has huge city wall and various temples.
 Unfortunately it was abandoned in the cilvil war of Mongolians.